gromacs/gromacs/docs/release-notes/2022/major/features.rst

 Several features were added to the modular simulator, including all temperature and pressure coupling algorithms available in the legacy simulator, expanded ensemble and pull.

+Free energy calculations now support all non-perturbed bonded interactions
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Previously |Gromacs| did not permit any usage of a few more special bonded interactions (restricted angles/dihedrals or combined bending-torsion potentials) in free energy calculations.
+These are now allowed, as long as the interaction itself is not perturbed.

+:issue:`3691`